BoopEnthusiast/Boop/content/README.md

 This is my website

+I do have an ABOUTME that details who I am

 The purpose of this README is to help you navigate the site.
 It should be mostly self-explanatory but just in case I will write anything I deem not self-explanatory here.

+---
 ## VERY basics:
 #### Up the top there is the directory you are in
 Click on "Boop" at any point to return to the main page